osanj/lava/README.md

 ## Features

-* automatic memory alignment and parsing of arbitrary complex block interfaces
+* Automatic memory alignment and parsing of arbitrary complex block interfaces
-  * supported: scalars (int, uint, float, double), vectors, matrices, multidimensional arrays and structs
+  * Supported: scalars (int, uint, float, double), vectors, matrices, multidimensional arrays and structs
-  * partially supported: bool
+  * Partially supported: bool
-  * not supported: dynamic arrays
+  * Not supported: dynamic arrays
-  * further supported: ssbo's and ubo's, std140 and std430 layouts
+  * Further supported: ssbo's and ubo's, std140 and std430 layouts
-  * multidimensional arrays of scalars, vectors or matrices are expected and parsed as respective numpy arrays
+  * Multidimensional arrays of scalars, vectors or matrices are expected and parsed as respective numpy arrays
-* cpu, gpu and staged buffers
+* CPU, GPU and staged buffers
-* intuitive shader execution
+* Intuitive shader execution
-  * block definitions are parsed from the compiled shader bytecode
+  * Block definitions are parsed from the compiled shader bytecode
-  * buffers are bound with a single line of code
+  * Buffers are bound with a single line of code
-  * buffers and shaders are checked for compatibility, other sanity checks are performed
+  * Buffers and shaders are checked for compatibility, other sanity checks are performed

 ## Example